JWCook/save-scummer/README.md

 ```

 ## Usage
-Save-scummer provides the command `ssc` with the following options:
+Save-scummer provides the command `save-scummer` (also aliased as `ssc`) with the following subcommands:

 ```
 Usage: ssc COMMAND [ARGS]...